reticulatedpines/magiclantern_simplified/contrib/qemu/HACKING.rst

 How is this code organazized?
 `````````````````````````````

-By default, the install script sets up QEMU by creating a ``qemu`` subdirectory
+By default, the install script sets up QEMU by creating a ``qemu-eos`` subdirectory
-"near" the magic-lantern directory (so both directories will end up at the same level).
+"near" the ``magic-lantern`` directory (so both directories will end up at the same level).
 The default directory structure looks like this::

   .